-There’s no reason why cricket shouldn’t be the most played and loved game than soccer worldwide, but-that’s my own personal opinion!
-Well, talking about the old, bat and ball game is always an exciting thing, as we discuss the scores, performance and most importantly , the records set, either by a bowler, a batsmen, a wicketkeeper or a fielder-many opportunities in a one, single game!
-Apart from the huge and unmatched records, most significant thing that we remember is the span of that record which can last up to a year, a decade or even a century!
-To know more about these kind of unusual but interesting statistics, let’s go through them, briefly.
+There’s no reason why cricket shouldn’t be the most played and loved game than soccer worldwide, but that’s my own personal opinion!
+Well, talking about the old, bat and ball game is always an exciting thing, as we discuss the scores, performance and most importantly, the records set, either by a bowler, batsmen, a wicketkeeper or fielder-many opportunities in a one, single game!
+Apart from the huge and unmatched records, the most significant thing that we remember is the span of that record which can last up to a year, a decade or even a century!
+To know more about this kind of unusual but interesting statistics, let’s go through them, briefly.

 Don Bradman’s ultimate feat of 99.94 test average!

 Sir Donald Bradman, during his career.
-Probably the one of his own kind, as he was called, thanks to his outstanding judgement of shots and an almost perfect focus on ball! : source
+Probably the one of his own kind, as he was called, thanks to his outstanding judgment of shots and an almost perfect focus on the ball!

 Who’s the all-time best cricketer that the game has ever seen?
-One is India’s epic hero, the great Sachin Tendulkar and the other-perhaps the greatest of all, Sir Don Bradman.
+One is India’s epic hero, the great Sachin Tendulkar and the other perhaps the greatest of all, Sir Don Bradman.
 But why?
 In tests, 99.94 is not just an average or a number but it also tells you the scoring rate at which Sir Don would have scored those runs during his unparalleled career.
-It’s tough to beat, really-and I mean it because one needs to be very-very dedicated towards the game to be as consistent as Sir Bradman.
-One would even wonder, looking even at his first-class average, of 95.14-out of your range guys!
+It’s tough to beat, really and I mean it because one needs to be very-very dedicated towards the game to be as consistent as Sir Bradman.
+One would even wonder, look even at his first-class average, of 95.14-out of your range guys!

 Jim Laker’s record figure of 19-90 in a single test match!

 England’s Jim Laker bowling his magical spell in a test match